msi-ris/Tutorials/rnaseq_cmd_beta.md

 ## <a name="1"></a> Part 1: Introduction to the Command Line
 ### <a name="1.1"></a> 1.1: What is a Shell?
+Generally speaking, a "shell" is a user interface that allows someone to interact with an operating system.
+Shells can either be *graphical* in nature or *textual*.
+The Microsoft Windows interface or the GNOME desktops that are running on the workstations in the SDVL are examples of a graphical shell interface.
+The main way we will be interacting through MSI systems is through a command line shell interface.

 ### <a name="1.2"></a> 1.2: Directories and Files

 ### <a name="1.3"></a> 1.3: Basic Commands and Exercises

 ### <a name="1.4"></a> 1.4: Other Useful Commands

 ### <a name="1.5"></a> 1.5: Common Command Line Utilities in Bioinformatics

 ## <a name="2"></a> Part 2: RNASeq Analysis on the Command Line